 Clear communication prevents problems when you arrive.

-Scammers contact you with fake offers to fix your ticket for high fees.
+Scammers contact travelers with fake offers to fix tickets for high fees.
 Always use official airline phone numbers, websites, or apps.

 Ignore unsolicited emails or calls that ask for payment or personal data.
-Verify everything directly with the airline.
+Verify everything directly with the airline before you pay anything.

 Report suspicious messages to the airline and your local authorities.
-Staying alert keeps your information safe.
+Staying alert keeps your personal information safe.

 What is the process for changing the name on an airline ticket?

-Contact the airline directly with your booking reference.
-Provide your ID and any legal documents.
-The airline updates the ticket or issues a new one.
+Contact the airline directly with your booking reference number.
+Provide your ID and any legal documents such as a marriage certificate.
+The airline then updates the ticket or issues a new one, depending on the scope of the change.

 Can I change the name on my airline ticket for free?

 Minor spelling corrections are often free.
-Major changes may require a fee or full rebooking.
-Policies differ by airline and ticket type.
+Major legal name changes may require a fee or full rebooking.
+Policies differ by airline and ticket type, so ask the airline directly about costs before you proceed.

 What documents are required to change the name on an airline ticket?

-You need a valid photo ID and, for legal changes, a marriage certificate, divorce decree, or court order.
+You need a valid government-issued photo ID.
+For legal name changes, you also need a marriage certificate, divorce decree, or court order.
+Airlines typically accept scanned copies uploaded through their website or app.

 Can I transfer my airline ticket to someone else’s name?